-ENGLISH IV: COLLEGE PREP & ENGLISH IV: ACCELERATED 5 periods Year 5 credits GRADE 12
+ENGLISH IV: COLLEGE PREP & ENGLISH IV: ACCELERATED 5 periods Year 5credits GRADE 12

 These courses challenge the college-bound student with a survey and analysis of world literature.
 College-related writing is stressed; students discuss the form, content, and preparation of the college essay, as well as scholarship essays.
 Students will write literary analyses.
-Placement in the Accelerated-level course requires that the student has demonstrated achievement in the English III: Accelerated course or that the student fulfills the following criteria: The student has earned an "A" or "B" average in an English III: College Prep course and has been recommended by the English department supervisor.
+Placement in the Accelerated-level course requires that the student has demonstrated achievement in the English III: Accelerated course or that the student fulfills the following criteria: The student has earned an 80% average in an English III: College Prep course and has been recommended by the English department supervisor.

-CONTEMPORARY STUDIES / ENGLISH IV ACCELERATED 5 periods Year 5 credits GRADE 12
+CONTEMPORARY STUDIES / ENGLISH IV ACCELERATED 5 periods Year 5 credits